johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 need to establish secure communication.
 This is done in a "HELLO" phase where the MSAs exchange information about their capabilities.

+If all the information needed for API-based transport for the remote party was available, the MSA SHOULD attempt an API-based HELLO.
+If, however, this fails for some reason, it should fall back to DNS-based HELLO.

 ### DNS-based HELLO Phase

 When using DNS-based communication the HELLO phase is done by sending